aristanetworks/openmgmt/docs/telemetry/adapters/ocprometheus/index.md

 - Named Capture Group: **direction** `(?P<direction>(?:in|out))`
   - Non-capturing group `(?:in|out)`
-    - 1st Alternative in
+    - first Alternative in
       - in matches the characters in literally (case sensitive)
-    - 2nd Alternative out
+    - second Alternative out
       - out matches the characters out literally (case sensitive)

 Match for inOctets will be divided like this: